jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     azure-iot-hub
     ```

-1. Make sure the VS Code terminal has the virtual environment activated, and run the following command to install the Pip packages:
+1. Run the following command to install the new Pip packages:

     ```sh
     pip3 install -r requirements.txt